microsoft/pyright/docs/configuration.md

 **strict** [array of paths, optional]: Paths of directories or files that should use “strict” analysis if they are included.
 This is the same as manually adding a “# pyright: strict” comment.
 In strict mode, all type-checking rules are enabled.
 Paths may contain wildcard characters ** (a directory or multiple levels of directories), * (a sequence of zero or more characters), or ? (a single character).

 **typeshedPath** [path, optional]: Path to a directory that contains typeshed type stub files.
-Pyright ships with an internal copy of some typeshed type stubs (those that cover the Python stdlib packages).
-If you want to use a full copy of the typeshed type stubs (including those for third-party packages), you can clone the [typeshed github repo](https://github.com/python/typeshed) to a local directory and reference the location with this path.
+Pyright ships with a bundled copy of typeshed type stubs.
+If you want to use a different version of typeshed stubs, you can clone the [typeshed github repo](https://github.com/python/typeshed) to a local directory and reference the location with this path.
+This option is useful if you’re actively contributing updates to typeshed.

 **stubPath** [path, optional]: Path to a directory that contains custom type stubs.
 Each package's type stub file(s) are expected to be in its own subdirectory.
 The default value of this setting is "./typings". (typingsPath is now deprecated)